On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 Recall that, in the bounded rank case, for classical groups we could focus on Aschbacher's classes $\ca C_1, \ca C_2, \ca C_3$ (Theorem \ref{classes_c1_c2_c3}).
 In the large rank case, the same happens.
-If $G$ is a finite quasisimple classical group, denote by $\ca M'=\ca M'(G)$ the set of all maximal subgroups of $G$ of classes $\ca C_1, \ca C_2, \ca C_3$ (recall Convention \ref{convention_aschbacher}).
+If $G$ is a finite quasisimple classical group, denote by $\ca M'=\ca M'(G)$ the set of all maximal subgroups of $G$ contained in one of the classes $\ca C_1, \ca C_2$ or $\ca C_3$ (recall Convention \ref{convention_aschbacher}).

-\begin{theorem} \cite[Theorem 7.7]{FG3} Let $G$ be a finite quasisimple classical group of untwisted Lie rank $r$ defined over the field with $q$ elements.
+\begin{theorem} \cite[Theorem 7.7]{FG3} Let $G$ be a finite quasisimple classical group of untwisted Lie rank $r$ defined over $\F_q$.
 For $r$ sufficiently large, the proportion of elements of $G$ which lie in subgroups not belonging to $\ca M'$ is $O(q^{-r/3})$. \end{theorem}